refayathaque/azure-104-notes/README.md

 - Costs will vary depending on the region, performance/access tier, replication, account kind (e.g., general purpose V2), etc.
 - Can be accessible only in VNets (hence within subnets as well) or be accessible to all networks - If you select VNet you won't be able to access yourself even in the portal, so you'll need to whitelist your IP address
 - Blob accounts live within Storage Accounts, & they have containers for objects (containers akin to S3 buckets)
-- Block blobs are fine for most use bases - Page blobs for partial updates - Append blobs for adding to a file
+- Block blobs are fine for most use cases - Page blobs for partial updates - Append blobs for adding to a file
 - Blob Storage (another kind of Storage Account kind, in addition to General Purpose V1 & V2) - Different from other kinds because _they only store Blobs_ - Can use to host public documents like images/documents/etc.
 - Use Access Keys to authenticate your apps when making requests to Azure Storage Accounts (you're provided with 2 keys) - Keys can be regenerated if compromised
 - SAS (Shared Access Signature): URI that grants restricted access rights to Azure Storage resources - Can set time limits, which storage resources can be accessed, IP addresses, protocol, & CRUD permissions - Use this when you don't want to provide Access Keys - Essentially a _token_